ultimatecourses/ultimate-angular-starter-seed/README.md

 ### Course members

-I'd love to see what you've built after mastering the core of AngularJS, consider submitting a PR to this repo to a new branch name (under your chosing).
+I'd love to see what you've built after mastering the core of Angular, consider submitting a PR to this repo to a new branch name (under your chosing).
 That way, solutions or things you've built after this course would be amazing to see!
 I wish you luck in your endeavours.

 > Non-course members (this project is open source on GitHub)